 The service of transporting household goods (moving service) is not subject to sales tax unless the charge is included as part of the bill for the sale of taxable property or services (e.g., a charge for shipping as part of the sale of taxable tangible personal property).

-A charge for general storage unrelated to moving services is subject to sales tax, regardless of the duration of the storage contract.
-See Tax Bulletin Household Movers and Warehousers - General (permanent) storage and storage pods (TB-ST-340).
+A charge for general storage unrelated to moving services is subject to sales tax.
+See Tax Bulletin Household Movers and Warehousers - General (permanent) storage and portable storage containers (TB-ST-340).

 Note: Charges for transportation arranged by a seller of taxable property or services, and charges for the assembly or installation of taxable property, are part of the receipt from the sale of the property or services and are subject to sales tax.